brandonkim12/brandonkim12.github.io/_posts/2019-01-11-mechanics-of-materials-5.md

 $$\phi=\sum \frac{TL}{JG} \tag{5.11}$$

 The angle of twist of one end of a shaft or tube with respect to the other end can be determined using the following procedure.

-Internal Torque.
+**Internal Torque.**

-• The internal torque is found at a point on the axis of the shaft by using the method of sections and the equation of moment equilibrium, applied along the shaft’s axis.
+* The *internal* torque is found at a point on the axis of the shaft by using the method of sections and the equation of moment equilibrium, applied along the shaft’s axis.
-• If the torque varies along the shaft’s length, a section should be made at the arbitrary position x along the shaft and the internal torque represented as a function of x, i.e., T(x).
+* If the torque varies along the shaft’s length, a section should be made at the arbitrary position x along the shaft and the *internal* torque represented as a function of $x$, i.e., $T(x)$.
-• If several constant external torques act on the shaft between its ends, the internal torque in each segment of the shaft, between any two external torques, must be determined.
+* If several constant external torques act on the shaft between its ends, the internal torque in each *segment* of the shaft, between any two external torques, must be determined.

-Angle of Twist.
+**Angle of Twist.**

-• When the circular cross-sectional area of the shaft varies along the shaft’s axis, the polar moment of inertia must be expressed as a function of its position x along the axis, J(x).
+* When the circular cross-sectional area of the shaft varies along the shaft’s axis, the polar moment of inertia must be expressed as a function of its position x along the axis, $J(x)$.
-• If the polar moment of inertia or the internal torque suddenly changes between the ends of the shaft, then f = 1 1T(x)>J(x)G(x)2 dx or f = TL>JG must be applied to each segment for which J, G, and T are continuous or constant.
+* If the polar moment of inertia or the internal torque suddenly changes between the ends of the shaft, then $\phi = \int(T(x)/J(x)G(x)) dx$ or $\phi = TL/JG$ must be applied to each segment for which $J$, $G$, and $T$ are continuous or constant.
-When the internal torque in each segment is determined, be sure to use a consistent sign convention for the shaft or its segments, such as the one shown in Fig. 5–15.
+* When the internal torque in each segment is determined, be sure to use a consistent sign convention for the shaft or its segments, such as the one shown in Fig. 5–15.
 Also make sure that a consistent set of units is used when substituting numerical data into the equations.